muon-build/muon/doc/differences.md

 these is a set-in-stone design decision, just a reflection of the current state of affairs.
 This document is also not exhaustive, but is a best-effort list.

+Some other small differences may be found by searching the tests/project for "# different than meson" comments.

 ## nested subproject promotion

 Meson performs nested subproject promotion.
 This means that nested subprojects